bdibil/PWA-Text-Editor/README.md

 - It uses the `idb` package, which is a lightweight wrapper around the IndexedDB API

-- The app is deployed to heroku below
+- The app is deployed to heroku on the link below

 [J.A.T.E - BD](https://jate-bd.herokuapp.com/)